Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Introduction

 \section{Introduction}

-Symmetry protected topological (SPT) phase is the notion of topological distinction among gapped short-range-entangled (SRE) quantum states with symmetry.~\cite{CGLW13,LG12,PTBO10,CGW11,LV12,GW14,VS13,SRFL08,Kit09,FM13,FK13,WPS14,Kap14,KTTW15,FH16,Wit15} For the infinite system in $d$-space dimensions, two SRE states are considered as equivalent when there exists a continuous path of Hamiltonian with preserving a finite energy gap between the ground and first excited states.
-For SPT phases protected solely by onsite symmetry, the classification scheme was well-developed.
-The group (and supergroup) cohomology produces explicit lattice Hamiltonians and topological action of nonlinear $\sigma$ models in discretized Euclidean spacetime~\cite{CGLW13,GW14} so that gauging onsite symmetry yields the twisted discrete pure gauge theory.~\cite{DW90,LG12} The cobordism group gives the classification of low-energy effective response actions of SPT phases.~\cite{Kap14,KTTW15,FH16,Yonekura18} A physical feature of nontrivial SPT phases is the quantum anomaly in boundary states: In the presence of the real space boundary, the topological response action is not invariant under the gauge transformation, yielding to the existence of low-energy degrees of freedom living on the boundary with the opposite \'{}t Hooft anomaly to recover the gauge invariance of the total system.
+Symmetry-protected topological (SPT) phases are topologically distinct phases of gapped, invertible states with symmetry~\cite{SPT_origin, Wen_Definition, Cirac, CGLW13, LG12, PTBO10, CGW11, LV12, GW14, VS13, SRFL08, Kit09, FM13, FK13, WPS14, Kap14, KTTW15, Freed_invertible_iTQFT, FH16, Wit15, 3dBTScBurnell,2dFermionGExtension}.
+A quantum state is said to be invertible when it is realized as the unique gapped ground state of a Hamiltonian constructed of local terms for any system size and closed space manifold.
+Two invertible states are said to belong to the same SPT phase if there exists a continuous path of Hamiltonians interpolating between them that preserves both the symmetry and the energy gap~\cite{Wen_Definition}.
+For SPT phases protected solely by onsite symmetry, the classification scheme is well-developed.
+The group (super) cohomology theory produces explicit lattice Hamiltonians and topological actions of nonlinear $\sigma$ models in discretized Euclidean spacetime~\cite{CGLW13,GW14}, so that gauging the onsite symmetry yields twisted discrete pure gauge theories~\cite{DW90,LG12}.
+The cobordism group \cite{Kap14,KTTW15,Kapustin_equivariant,Yonekura18} and other invertible field theory invariants \cite{Freed_invertible_iTQFT,FH16} give classifications of low-energy effective response actions of SPT phases.
+A physical feature of nontrivial SPT phases is the quantum anomaly in boundary states: in the presence of a real-space boundary, the topological response action is not invariant under gauge transformations.
+This is a manifestation of the \'{}t Hooft anomaly, which can only be canceled by the low-energy degrees of freedom living on the boundary of an SPT phase with the opposite anomaly.